Tourists and Car Accidents in Orlando

 Florida boasts approximately 1,197 miles of coastline, 30,000 lakes, and 11 national parks.
 Whether you’re visiting to hit one of the beaches, taking your family to Universal Studios, or watching the sunset in Key West, you’ll be behind the wheel and thus at risk of an accident.

-Though it’s the last thing on your mind, when it happens, you have the right to retain an experienced personal injury lawyer in Daytona Beach.
+Though it’s the last thing on your mind, when it happens, you have the right to retain an experienced personal injury lawyer in Orlando.
 Insurance companies will never explain the law to you.
 In fact, they will be more than happy to pay out the least amount of money on your claim.
 Contact a personal injury lawyer at Zimmet & Zimmet for a free consultation to protect your rights.